syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

     [smartgit.settings](VM-options.md#location-of-the-settings-directory)
     directory

 #### Why?
 > SmartGit has plenty of **Preferences** options and even more **Low-Level
 > Properties** which may sometimes affect the behavior of operations in
 > non-obvious ways.
 This is especially true if the behavior you are
 > experiencing is unexpected and/or looks like a bug.

+## Strip down settings

+If the problem is not reproducible with fresh settings, try to copy the settings from your main installation over to the new settings area.
+This should make the problem reproducible again.
+Now start to strip down the settings as much as necessary (e.g. to get rid of possibly sensitive information, especially the `passwords` file).
+Most crashes will be preserved as long as `preferences.yml` is left untouched.
+Once the settings are stripped down enough, compress them and include them with the logs (see below).

+## Clean Logs

-Also, before investigating a problem, restart SmartGit with clean logs:
+Before investigating a problem, restart SmartGit with clean logs:

 -   locate the [Installation and Files](Installation-and-Files.md)
     in the **Help\|About** dialog
 -   from sub-directory `logs/` remove all `log.txt*` files

+## Send results

 When sending logs to us, make sure they are **compressed** either with *ZIP* or *7z*.
 This prevents the logs from becoming inlined into the email.
+Include the stripped down settings (see above), if the problem isn't reproducible with clean settings.

 # Enabling debug logging for certain keys